GsDevKit/GsDevKit_upgrade/README.md

 3. [Upgrades requiring project reloads](#upgrades-requiring-project-reloads)
 #### Upgrades requiring method recompilation
-This upgrade scenario is triggered when a db is upgraded to a version of GemStone where the shape of the GsNMethod class has changed (3.0 and 3.3 version boundaries) In this scenario, an error will occur if an attempt is made to invoke a method that has not been recompiled to the new class format.
+This upgrade scenario is triggered when a db is upgraded to a version of GemStone where the shape of the GsNMethod class has changed (3.0 and 3.3 version boundaries).
+In this scenario, an error will occur if an attempt is made to invoke a method that has not been recompiled to the new class format.

-To upgrade using a **Monticello**-based package system, it is necessary to *bootstrap* the **Monticello** loading code
+To upgrade using a **Monticello**-based package system, it is necessary to *bootstrap* the **Monticello** loading code into the image, using code that has already upgraded by `upgradeImage`.

 #### Upgrades where session method structure is reset
 #### Upgrades requiring project reloads